npcooley/AAClassification/README.md

 4. KEGG Taxonomy level 3
 5. KEGG Taxonomy level 4

 Sequences that had incomplete taxonomic information supplied had the lowest supplied level replicated downward to enforce a square taxonomy.
 Because of the uneven distribution of labels, holdouts at the KO level are dominated by non-singletons and almost every singleton is included in one of the ten CVs.
 As singletons become more common down the taxonomic levels, the distribution of singleton / non-singleton eventually becomes 1:1 in each CV at 1000 sequences each, for 2000 holdout sequences per CV.
-Only the first and fifth taxonomy levels are presented within the paper.
+Only the first and fifth taxonomy levels are presented within the manuscript.

 ```
 > str(Holdouts[1])